skyler-myers-db/databricks-demos/smart_factory_iot/README.md

   * **Source Code**: Use the `dlt_pipeline.py` file
   * **Target schema**: `smart_factory` (This is where the final tables will be published).
 3. Click Create.
 Do not run it yet.

+**(Talk Track & Action)**:

+1. **(Point to the DLT code)**: "Here we define our pipeline in three stages: Bronze, Silver, and Gold.
+  * The Bronze table uses Auto Loader to incrementally pull new JSON files from our landing zone.
+It automatically infers the schema.
+  * The Silver table is where we enforce quality.
+Notice the `@dlt.expect` rules.
+We're ensuring every record has a `device_id`, and we're flagging records with temperatures over 40 degrees.
+This is data quality built directly into the pipeline.
+  * The Gold table creates a business-level aggregate: the hourly average and max temperature for each device.
+This is what our analysts will use."
+2. **(Start the pipeline)**: Now, click the Start button on the DLT pipeline UI.
+3. **(Explain the DLT Graph)**: As it runs, a graph will appear.
+"This is one of the key monitoring features of DLT.
+You get a real-time, visual DAG of your pipeline.
+We can see the data flowing from Bronze to Silver to Gold.
+If I click on a table, I can see the record counts and, importantly, the data quality metrics from the expectations we defined."